MercersKitchen/Music-Player-20250131-P2-github.io/Lesson Prototyping/ReadMe.txt

 Images
 - Simple images, no aspect ratio
 - Data: images change with song (leading to multiple arrays)
-- Algoriothm: images in aspect ration
+- Algorithm: images in aspect ration
 - Idea: drag and drop

 - Emphasize how the shape is drawn in the abstract DIV